Sm00thix/IKPLS/paper/paper.md

 ---

 # Summary
 The `ikpls` software package provides fast and efficient tools for PLS (partial least squares) modeling.
 This package is designed to help researchers and practitioners handle PLS modeling faster than previously possible - particularly on large datasets.
 The PLS implementations in `ikpls` use the fast IKPLS (Improved Kernel PLS) algorithms [@dayal1997improved], providing a substantial speedup compared to scikit-learn's [@scikit-learn] PLS implementation, which is based on NIPALS (Nonlinear Iterative Partial Least Squares) [@wold1966estimation].
-The `ikpls` package also offers an implementation of IKPLS combined with the fast cross-validation algorithm by Engstrøm [@engstrøm2024shortcutting], significantly accelerating cross-validation of PLS models - especially when using a large number of cross-validation splits.
+The `ikpls` package also offers an implementation of IKPLS combined with the fast cross-validation algorithms by Engstrøm [@engstrøm2024shortcutting], significantly accelerating cross-validation of PLS models - especially when using a large number of cross-validation splits.

 `ikpls` offers NumPy-based CPU and JAX-based CPU/GPU/TPU implementations.
 The JAX implementations are also differentiable, allowing seamless integration with deep learning techniques.
 This versatility enables users to handle diverse data dimensions efficiently.